Nero: Early life

+Nero was born Lucius Domitius Ahenobarbus on 15 December AD 37 in Antium (modern Anzio), the only child of the politician Gnaeus Domitius Ahenobarbus and Agrippina the Younger.
+His maternal uncle was the reigning Roman emperor, Caligula.
+Nero was also the great-great-grandson of former emperor Augustus (descended from Augustus' only daughter, Julia).

 The ancient biographer Suetonius, who was critical of Nero's ancestors, wrote that emperor Augustus had reproached Nero's grandfather for his unseemly enjoyment of violent gladiator games.
-According to Jürgen Malitz, Suetonius tells that Nero's father was known to be "irascible and brutal", and that both "enjoyed chariot races and theater performances to a degree not befitting their position".
-Suetonius also mentions that when Nero's father Domitius was congratulated by his friends for the birth of his son, he replied that any child born to him and Agrippina would have a detestable nature and become a public danger.
+According to Jürgen Malitz, Suetonius tells that Nero's father Domitius was known to be "irascible and brutal", and that both "enjoyed chariot races and theater performances to a degree not befitting their position".
+Suetonius also mentions that when Domitius was congratulated by his friends for the birth of his son, he replied that any child born to him and Agrippina would have a detestable nature and become a public danger.

-Domitius died in AD 41.
-A few years before his father's death, his father was involved in a serious political scandal.
-His mother and his two surviving sisters, Agrippina and Julia Livilla, were exiled to a remote island in the Mediterranean Sea.
-His mother was said to have been exiled for plotting to overthrow the emperor Caligula.
-Nero's inheritance was taken from him, and he was sent to live with his paternal aunt Domitia Lepida, the mother of later emperor Claudius's third wife, Messalina.
+Around AD 39 Nero's mother Agrippina was implicated in a plot concocted by Marcus Aemilius Lepidus and targeting Caligula.
+The emperor then exiled his sisters Agrippina and Livilla to a remote island in the Mediterranean Sea.
+Domitius himself died around AD 40, not before gaining notoriety for his involvement in a series of corruption and political scandals.
+Caligula took Nero's paternal inheritance and sent him to live with his paternal aunt Domitia Lepida, the mother of later emperor Claudius's third wife, Messalina.

 After Caligula's death, Claudius became the new emperor.
 Nero's mother married Claudius in AD 49, becoming his fourth wife.
 (Note: Tacitus wrote the following about Agrippina's marriage to Claudius: "From this moment the country was transformed.
 Complete obedience was accorded to a woman—and not a woman like Messalina who toyed with national affairs.
 This was a rigorous, almost masculine, despotism.
 In public, Agrippina was austere and often arrogant.
 Her private life was chaste—unless power was to be gained.
 Her passion to acquire money was unbounded; she wanted it as a stepping stone to supremacy.")
 On 25 February AD 50, (Note: The date is recorded in the Acta Arvalia and the year was "in the consulate of Gaius Antistius and Marcus Suillius".
 Suetonius states that Nero was "in the eleventh year of his age", which is most likely a mistake.)
 Claudius was pressured to adopt Nero as his son, giving him the new name of "Nero Claudius Caesar Drusus Germanicus".
 (Note: For further information see adoption in Rome.)
 Claudius had gold coins issued to mark the adoption.
 Classics professor Josiah Osgood has written that "the coins, through their distribution and imagery alike, showed that a new Leader was in the making."
 However, David Shotter noted that, despite events in Rome, Nero's step-brother Britannicus was more prominent in provincial coinages during the early 50s.